myTerminal/slide-gazer/README.md

 * Present from any computer, phone or tablet: all you need is a web-browser
 * Choose from a range of slide-transition animations
 * Select auto-transition of slides
+* Focus on a few emphasized words on a slide
 * Control the presentation from another device and have a bird's eye view of the presentation at the same time

 ## How to use